martong/rcu_ptr/README.md

 ### Acknowledgement

-Many many thanks for `bucienator` for having all the valuable discussions about the implementation, and the API.
+Many many thanks to `bucienator` for having all the valuable discussions about the implementation, and the API.